 In 2001, President Bill Clinton issued a formal statement about No Gun Ri and offered regrets for the deaths of civilians, but no acknowledgment of U.S. involvement and no formal apology.
 He did pledge to build a memorial near No Gun Ri and endow a scholarship as a living tribute.

-A focal point of the ceremony was a long blue and white cloth in front of those assembly called “the river of tears.”
-Near the end of the service, members of the delegation and Korean church partners and No Gun Ri survivors and family members, took a piece of the cloth and draped it around one another’s neck and exchanged wordless hugs of reconciliation.
+A focal point of the ceremony was a long blue and white cloth in front of those assembled called “the river of tears.”
+Near the end of the service, members of the delegation and Korean church partners and No Gun Ri survivors and family members took a piece of the cloth and draped it around one another’s neck and exchanged wordless hugs of reconciliation.

 For Kang, the experiences at the peace park reminded him vividly of his own escape from Pyongyang, North Korea.
-On December 7, 1950, he and his father walked South on railroad tracks with other refugees, caught between UN troops and the Chinese.
+On Dec.
+7, 1950, he and his father walked south on railroad tracks with other refugees, caught between UN troops and the Chinese.
 “U.S. airplanes were dropping bombs and strafing and killing them,” he said.
-“People were crying out, we are not your enemy, we are your friends.”
+“People were crying out, ‘We are not your enemy, we are your friends.’”

 He and his father reached Seoul on Christmas Eve, staying in abandoned houses.
-On January 4, they crossed the frozen Han River, walking toward Taejon.
+On Jan.
+4, they crossed the frozen Han River, walking toward Taejon.
 There, he was drafted into active reserve army.
 He was 16.
-After serving in the Army, he finished High School and graduated from Soongsil University.
+After serving in the Army, he finished high school and graduated from Soongsil University.

-In 1963, Kang came to the US and began attending Union Theological Seminary in Richmond, Virginia.
-He graduated from seminary and became the first Korean-born pastor ordained in the United Presbyterian Church USA.
+In 1963, Kang came to the U.S. and began attending Union Theological Seminary in Richmond, Virginia.
+After graduation, he became the first Korean-born pastor ordained in the United Presbyterian Church USA.
 He went on to pastor several churches.
 In 1972, he and wife Mae became missionaries in Zaire (Congo), then in Japan.
 Upon returning to the U.S. he joined the staff of the National Capital Presbytery in 1989 and retired from the Synod of the Northeast in 2001.